unaguil/SpringBootLibraryFork/README.md

 To view the execution and results of your GitHub action's workflow go to **Actions** top menu of your repository.

+Notice that sometimes you need to change access rights of jobs by visiting Settings --> Actions --> General --> Workflow permissions.
+For this example, it is necessary to set up "read and write permissions".

 For more information about GitHub actions visit:
 - [Overview of GitHub actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions)
 - [Quickstart for GitHub actions](https://docs.github.com/en/actions/writing-workflows/quickstart)